 I gave a talk August 13, 2006 on "Blessed Are the Peacemakers."
-However, I prepared more information than I had time to present so this write up covers more information than my talk, but maybe not in as much detail.
-Also I have included some backup scriptures.
+At the time I prepared more information than I had time to present so this document covers more information than my talk.
+Also since then I have added to it and revised it a few times.

 When I first started researching this topic it seemed like being a peacemaker was a fairly narrow subject.
 However the more research I did, the more I realized how broad this topic really is.
 Being a Peacemaker is a big part of what it means to be a Christian.
 Christ taught us that we need to forgive others, that we need to be loving and patient with each others.
 We are to live the golden rule.
 We are to turn the other cheek and love our enemies.
 If we do all these things we will truly become Christians.